Parallel Weighted Random Sampling

-The product ($\leq n\log(n)/n=\log n$) is another logarithmic term.
+Summing this over all light groups yields total expected work $\log n \sum_{G} n_G/n \leq \log n$.

 Finally, Lemma~\ref{lem:uniform} shows that the work for traversing DC-trees within a group is linear in the output size from each group.
 Summing this over all groups yields the desired bound. \end{proof}